Kettle reviews: Features explained

-All models have a recommended minimum amount of water for boiling, but not every model on test had the minimum level clearly marked.
+All models have a recommended minimum amount of water for boiling, but not every model on test has the minimum level clearly marked.

-Some models have a built-in water filter to save having a separate water filter jug which you use to fill your kettle.
+Some models have a built-in water filter to save you having to use a separate water filter jug to fill your kettle.
 Water is poured into a top container and then filters through into the main body of the kettle.
 They use replaceable cartridges which generally last one to two months between changes.

 This refers to the mesh filter in the spout.
 It should be easy to remove for cleaning purposes and the mesh should be fine enough and well-fitting to stop any limescale getting into your cup.